 • A company's accounts must be filed on public view with the Registrar of Companies.

 • Funds withdrawn from a company normally give rise to tax liabilities.

 • Remuneration for directors is subject to both employee's and employer's National Insurance liabilities.
-Both the company and its directors are liable to NIC on many benefits in kind, and a form P11D must be prepared for each director, whatever the level of earnings.
+Both the company and its directors are liable to NIC on many benefits in kind, and a form P11D must be prepared for each director.

 • Tax on directors' remuneration paid monthly is payable on the 19th of the following month through the PAYE system, and corporation tax is payable nine months and one day after the end of a company's accounting period.
 For a sole trader or partnership, tax is generally paid by instalments on 31 January and 31 July on the current year basis.

 • Companies pay tax on capital gains at their corporation tax rate.
 In a company, a capital gain is reflected in the value of its shares and if these are sold a "double charge" to capital gains tax can arise.